-Grievances should be raised at the earliest opportunity after the incident or issue arises and every effort made by the employee and his/her line manager to work at resolving the concerns promptly and informally where possible and appropriate.
+Grievances should be raised at the earliest opportunity after the incident or issue arises and every effort made by the employee and their line manager to work at resolving the concerns promptly and informally where possible and appropriate.
 This approach has many advantages as it enables early and effective resolution and minimises disruption at work.
 The aim is to resolve concerns and improve working relationships at the earliest opportunity.

 All parties are expected to take concerns seriously, recognise their own contribution to the situation and work towards a positive and constructive resolution.
-Concerns will be considered impartially and fairly, and resolved by implementing appropriate remedial action promptly.
+Concerns will be considered impartially and fairly and resolved by implementing appropriate remedial action promptly.

-Where a grievance cannot be resolved at the informal stage an employee can progress his/her concerns to the formal stage of the Grievance Procedure.
+Where a grievance cannot be resolved at the informal stage an employee can progress their concerns to the formal stage of the Grievance Procedure.
 At all formal stages of the procedure the employee will have the right to be accompanied by a companion.
 A companion may be a trade union representative or official or a work colleague.

-If an employee is unable to put the grievance in writing (for example because of a disability or difficulty with expressing themselves in writing) support should be offered to enable him/her to formulate a written grievance or an alternative means of stating their grievance should be considered.
+Employees and managers should read the Authority's Reasonable Adjustments guidance where an employee raising the grievance has a disability and consider what reasonable adjustments may be required to enable them to participate fully at all stages of the grievance procedure, For example, if an employee is unable to put the grievance in writing (for example because of a disability or difficulty with expressing themselves in writing) support should be offered to enable them to formulate a written grievance or an alternative means of stating their grievance should be considered.
 For example, an employee may seek help from a trade union official or work colleague.

-If the employee is unable to attend a formal grievance meeting s/he must advise of the reasons as soon as possible.
+If the employee is unable to attend a formal grievance meeting they must advise of the reasons as soon as possible.
 If the reason is outside the employee's control and unforeseeable at the time the meeting was arranged (e.g., illness), another meeting will be arranged.
-If the Trade Union representative or work colleague cannot attend, another date can be arranged, provided it is not more than 7 calendar days after the original date.
-If it is decided to proceed with a formal grievance meeting without the employee being present, s/he should be given the opportunity of sending a representative to attend the meeting on his/her behalf or to make written representations which can be considered at the meeting.
+If the Trade Union representative or work colleague cannot attend, another date can be arranged, provided it is not more than seven calendar days after the original date.

+If it is decided to proceed with a formal grievance meeting without the employee being present, they should be given the opportunity of sending a representative to attend the meeting on their behalf or to make written representations which can be considered at the meeting.